 Serve the glasses with one layer of chocolate pudding, one layer of strawberry pudding, and one of vanilla pudding.
 Use cake icing bags to layer the pudding without making a mess of the glass.

-Top with sliced bananas and chocolate syrup.
+Top with sliced bananas and chocolate syrup or any of the topping listed above.

 Serve and enjoy.

-Banana Split Dessert Pudding
+Strawberry Banana Pudding Recipe

 - Mix in a saucepan the almond milk, sugar, cornstarch, and eggs.